balderdashy/sails-docs/reference/SocketsLowLevel.md

 |---|-----------------------------|---------------------|------------|
 | 1 |           Socket        | `object`            | Yes         |

-A socket object's ID can be used to send direct messages to that socket (see `sails.sockets.emit`) or get information about the rooms that socket is subscribed to (see `sails.sockets.socketRooms`).
+A socket object's ID can be used to send direct messages to that socket (see `sails.sockets.emit`) or get information about the rooms that the socket is subscribed to (see `sails.sockets.socketRooms`).

 ### Example Usage